You are viewing a story from harrypotterfanfiction.com

 Ron furrowed his brows at my last statement, seeming confused by my anger and the way that the conversation had gone.
 I realised that I had been shouting and had stood up somewhere in the middle of my rant.
 I noticed that a few people around me had gone quiet and turned to stare, hoping that they would get to see another Hermione Granger floor show.

 Feeling mortified, I grabbed my bag and practically fled from the hall, leaving a very confused Harry and Ron behind.
 I really hadn’t meant to bring up the kiss with Ron.
-In truth I was over him; I really didn’t want to be with him, but it still hurt that he had moved on so quickly and thought so little of it.
-Of me.
-I really needed to work on controlling my anger.
+In truth I was over him; I really didn’t want to be with him, but it still hurt that he had moved on so quickly and thought so little of it and of me.
+The red mist of anger left me as I reached the staircase and I felt the first stab of anger.
+I really needed to work on controlling my temper.
 I was having far too many angry outbursts these days.
 Speaking of which, I had my next detention in about twenty minute’s time.

 I made my way to the library, arriving early this time, which made a change after arriving a shocking three minutes late the time before.
 I was pretty sure however that Madame Pince wouldn’t let me away early, but I decided to start the detention anyway.
 There was no point hanging around and waiting for Malfoy to show up and I really needed to be doing something to help and take my mind of the whole Ron/ Cormac saga.

-I had been busy working for around fifteen minutes, when the sound of footsteps made me turn around and see Malfoy standing at the end of the aisle.
+I had been busy working for around fifteen minutes, when the sound of footsteps made me glance up and see Malfoy standing at the end of the aisle.
 He took one glance at my appearance when the smirk that I was so familiar with, appeared on his lips.
 It didn’t take a genius to work what he was smirking at.

-Unfortunately in the fifteen minutes that I had been working, I had so far managed to make a complete mess, due the fact that I had dropped all the pieces of parchment that had been in alphabetical order.
-Malfoy had just happened to walk in at the exact moment that I was crawling about the floor, quill in my mouth, trying to pick up the pieces of parchment and put them in the right order.
+Unfortunately in the fifteen minutes that I had been working, I had so far managed to make a complete mess, due the fact that I had dropped all the pieces of parchment that had been neatly organise in alphabetical order.
+Malfoy had just happened to walk in at the exact moment that I was crawling about the floor, quill in my mouth, trying to pick up the pieces of parchment and put them back into the right order.

-Once again I waited for the sarcastic and scathing comment that was sure to come, but instead he just lifted his wand and gave it a quick swish.
+Once again I waited for the sarcastic and scathing comment that was sure to come.
+Some comment about me being in my rightful place at his feet. but instead he just lifted his wand and gave it a quick swish.
 I closed my eyes and waited with baited breath for the curse or hex that I was sure he had just fired at me, but after a minute with my eyes closed and nothing happening, I slowly opened them to find that the pile of parchments were now stacked neatly in front of me.

 I turned around to face Malfoy, who had gone over to the nearby table and put his bag down.